 Due to the nature of the Seven of Swords it comes in very useful for highlighting those areas that require a softly-softly approach.
 In simple lines, pay particular attention to what precedes and follows to see what needs to be handled with care and what the outcome would be.
 As an easy example…

-Nine of Cups > Seven of Swords: your wish comes with an unexpected twist!
-In the opposite order, taking great care in order to manifest your wishes.
+Nine of Cups > Seven of Swords: Your wish may come with an unexpected twist!
+In the opposite order, taking a good deal of care and planning in order to manifest your wishes.